robm26/travel-browser/web/user/usersessionAPI/README.md

 Define AWS API Gateway trigger, it asks you if you want to create a new API, say yes

-api-gateway/x2wisfyebg/*/*/AlexaMemoryUserProfileAPI

 API Gateway setup notes

-choose proxy integration or custom integration to lambda?  proxy
+choose proxy integration to Lambda?